It’s a New Year, and anything is possible! Unfortunately, your digital marketing strategy can’t sit back and wait to be surprised.

 Pam Berg, Content Marketing Specialist

 We are living in a data-driven world, and I am a data-driven nerd!
 The importance of gathering data to refine your strategies and creative is being understood more and more widely — this is good!
-Businesses now mostly grasp that user data needs to be gathered by methods beyond Google Analytics to gain solid understanding of their audiences, and improve user experiences across the board.
+Businesses now mostly grasp that user data needs to be gathered by methods beyond Google Analytics to gain a solid understanding of their audiences, and improve user experiences across the board.

 I see a shift to developing and using all-in-one tools to handle all aspects of data research, analysis, and reporting in all areas of marketing.
 With the growth of data-dependence came an oversaturation of tools to perform various tasks.
 Emerging all-in-one tools will help keep our stacks simple, storing everything in one place for internal efficiency and sharing of user learning between strategists, sales, and marketing.